MrJUNHUIZHANG/MrJUNHUIZHANG.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I will join the University of Michigan--Ann Arborn as a research fellow starting from January, 2024.
+I will join the University of Michigan--Ann Arbor as a research fellow starting from January, 2024.
 Look forward to the upcoming research on robotics at UMich.